Flashing Side Marker Lamps

 Relay terminal 30: to always-hot +12v via a fuse

-Relay terminal 87: to side marker light end of cut side marker feed wire
+Relay terminal 87: to side marker light end of cut side marker feed wire.It's really just easier, safer, and more reliable to use the purpose-built PLUM module.

 Daniel Stern Lighting (Daniel J. Stern, Proprietor)